 Rick Morris is the Associate Dean for Administration and Finance.
-He manages the School's budget, human resources, IT infrastructure, technology, and WNUR.
+He manages the School’s budget, human resources, IT infrastructure, technology and WNUR.
 He serves on campus committees in the areas of finance and technology.
-He teaches, researches, and practices in the areas of media management, technology, entertainment and media law, regulation and policy.
-Rick came to the School of Communication from the NBC Television Network in New York City and has media experience with ABC/Disney, Telemundo, and PBS stations.
+He teaches, researches, and practices in the areas of media management, social media and technology, entertainment and media law, regulation and policy.
+Rick came to the School of Communication from the NBC Television Network in New York City and has media experience with ABC/Disney, Telemundo and PBS stations.

 Recent Awards and Honors